pyxem/pyxem/doc/generate_test_data.rst

 Generating a default image
 ##############################
-The default settings creates test data consisting of a bright-field disk and a consentrinc diffraction ring.
+The default settings creates test data consisting of a bright-field disk and a concentric diffraction ring.
 No input parameters are needed to generate this object.
 The test data contains a **PixelatedSTEM object**, which can be be plotted.